 Travel from Tokyo Haneda airport (HND) into central Tokyo is easy by train or bus.
 It was recommended over Narita, which is located a bit farther from the centre.

 I stayed in western-style hotels.
 Expect the rooms to be tiny and pack light.
 I travelled with a single cabin size piece of luggage and was very glad I did.
 Most western-style hotels seemed to have coin laundry, and some had washers in the rooms.
 Check out Tokyu Stay or Fresa Inn hotels for reliable budget accommodation.

 For a more authentic style experience, consider staying in a traditional ryokan for at least a few nights.

 RAIL PASS & SIM CARD

-I activated my rail pass at the Tokyo airport when I arrived.
-Depending on your itinerary, you may want to wait a few days to activate the rail pass, and use an Pasmo or Suica card for metro travel in Tokyo (see IC Card below).
+I activated my rail pass at Tokyo airport when I arrived.
+Depending on your itinerary, you may want to wait a few days to activate the rail pass, and use a Pasmo or Suica card for metro travel in Tokyo (see IC Card below).
 If you do decide to wait, the queues for rail pass activation at the station can get busy, so plan time to wait just in case.

 PLANNING RAIL TRAVEL

 Download the Navitime app to plan train travel when you're there: https://www.navitime.co.jp/pcstorage/html/japan_travel/english/

 The app will help you find JR routes covered with the rail pass.
 It usually displays the platform number for the train.

 You can use your rail pass for the JR lines in Tokyo, including the green Yamanote Line which loops around the city, and the red Chuo Line which runs crosstown express.
 Staying at a hotel along the Yamanote line is a good idea.